erbschille/Voices/README.md

-This repository contains data and analyses to accompany the paper "Voice-hearing, inner speech, and absorption: the role of an experiential orientation to the mind"
+This repository contains data and analyses to accompany the paper "Voice-hearing in the general population: the relationship between inner speech, absorption and voice-like hallucinations"

 The files:
 - voices_forpub.Rmd contains the analyses used to generate the results for the paper